Election Worker Application

 • A Voter who chooses to mark the ballot manually will go into a privacy booth and mark the ballot with a pen provided then place it into the Ballot Counting System (BCS).

-• A Voter who chooses to mark the ballot by machine will use the Accessible Voting System to mark the ballot then place it into the Ballot Counting System (BCS).
+• A Voter who chooses to mark the ballot by machine will use the Expressvote System (AVS) to mark the ballot then place it into the Ballot Counting System (BCS).

 • The Election Day polling place closes at 7 p.m. or after the last Voter has cast their ballot.